KraKEn-bit/ALTAIR_RECruiT/README.md

-# **These are all The Tasks that I had to go through for the recruitment process of IUT's prestigious Mars Rover team:- ALTAIR**
+# **These are all The Tasks that I had to go through for the recruitment process of IUT's Mars Rover team:- ALTAIR**